 I was thrilled when my Journal of Early Intervention arrived this week with a study on the impact of sustained adult modeling of Augmentative Alternative Communication (AAC) with students with complex communication needs (CCN).
 I’m always excited to see AAC studies show up in special education journals.
-As the number of children are given access to AAC increases more studies are looking at how children develop language skills with AAC, and what are the best methods for teaching students to AAC.
+As the number of children are given access to AAC increases more studies are looking at how children develop language skills with AAC, and what are the best methods for teaching students with AAC.
 The more we know, the better we’ll be able to teach, so I quickly flipped open the study and read to see if it could help me in my work with Joey.
 [Read more…]

 The Power of Being Able to Choose Your Words